HOLOCAUST AND GENOCIDE STUDIES (MINOR)

 GAH 2319 Music and the Holocaust

-GAH 2326 Art of the Holocaust
+GAH 2326 Art and the Holocaust

 GAH 3215 Literature of Genocide and Upheaval